 Venue: the Society's rooms

-Wearing of masks is now optional but is highly recommended where spatial distancing cannot be maintained.
+Wearing of masks is again required inside and we need to maintaining 1.5m spatial distancing wherever possible.
 Desks must be kept on the tape markers on the floor to ensure sufficient social distancing.

 Please bring your own masks and mug and use the hand sanitiser provided

 Please also read the notices in the rooms for our Covid-safe procedures that need to be followed.

 Painting of the Month

 Members can bring along up to 2 paintings each on the day of the meeting, ready to hang in our Ron Donkin Gallery.
 An entry slip and name tag will be there in the Gallery to fill in so that we can decide the winner with a “peoples’ choice” system on the day.